nugent-lab/findPOTATOs/README.md

 If you use this software, or adapt it for your own purposes, please cite the following two papers

-1. Nugent et al., in prep, FINDPOTATOs: Open source asteroid linking software accelerated by binary trees
+1. Tan and Nugent et al., in prep, FINDPOTATOs: Open source asteroid linking software accelerated by binary trees

 2. [N. Tan's Wellesley Honors Thesis](https://repository.wellesley.edu/object/ir1199).